SJLennon/IBM-i-RPG-Free-CLP-Code/USPS_Address/Readme.md

 (This program needs some additional coding to allow you to ignore the USPS standardized address.)

-### USADRVAL_T

-A program to exercise USADRVAL with a some addresses, writing the input and output side by side to QSYSPRT.

 ### USADRVAL

 The service program.

-Input address and output address are passed in the USADRVALDS data structure, which is found in [Copy_Mbrs](https://github.com/SJLennon/IBM-i-RPG-Free-CLP-Code/commit/c875b751e3ea6055ca295f35caef498b9067f7bb)
+Input address and output address are passed in the USADRVALDS data structure, which is found in [Copy_Mbrs](https://github.com/SJLennon/IBM-i-RPG-Free-CLP-Code/tree/master/Copy_Mbrs)

 A call looks like this:

  ``returned address  = USAdrVal(input address);``

-If ADDRESS2 is non blank, they you have a valid address.
+If ADDRESS2 is non blank, then you have a valid address.
 Otherwise find a description of the problem in the DESCRIPTION field.

+### USADRVAL_T

+A program to exercise USADRVAL with a some addresses, writing the input and output side by side to QSYSPRT.